The Definitive Construction Payroll Glossary

 Equal Employment Opportunity Commission (EEO) – A federal agency that enforces regulations which prohibit the discrimination of applicants and employees based on gender, age, race, color, sex, and national origin.

-Electric Funds Transfer (EFT) – The transferring of money from one bank account to another by means of an electronic network.
+Electronic Funds Transfer (EFT) – The transferring of money from one bank account to another by means of an electronic network.

-Electric Federal Tax Payment System (EFTPS) – An electronic federal payment system used to pay federal taxes.
+Electronic Federal Tax Payment System (EFTPS) – An electronic federal payment system used to pay federal taxes.

 Employer Identification Number (EIN) – A nine-digit identification number assigned by the Internal Revenue Service that identifies a business for tax purposes.